tursodatabase/libsql/rusqlite/README.md

   0.7.1).
 This is probably the simplest solution to any build problems.
 * You can set the `SQLITE3_LIB_DIR` to point to directory containing the SQLite library.
+* Installing the sqlite3 development packages will usually be all that is required, but the build helpers for [pkg-config](https://github.com/alexcrichton/pkg-config-rs) and [vcpkg](https://github.com/mcgoo/vcpkg-rs) have some additional configuration options.
+The default when using vcpkg is to dynamically link. `vcpkg install sqlite3:x64-windows` will install the required library.

 ### Binding generation